Participating in organized dentistry is rewarding, and helps Dr. Kindrat to continually advance his own skills.

 Over the years, Dr. Kindrat has been involved with teaching positions at the University of Manitoba College of Dentistry and dentistry organizations like the Manitoba Dental Association.
-These days, he’s in year 4 of a 7-year term with the Winnipeg Dental Society (WDS), a position that is especially gratifying as Dr. Kindrat was nominated to this board by his industry peers.
+These days, he’s is nearing the end of a 7-year term with the Winnipeg Dental Society (WDS), a position that is especially gratifying as Dr. Kindrat was nominated to this board by his industry peers.

 “Working with the people involved is number one,” Dr. Kindrat says of what he most enjoys in this role with WDS.
 “Keeping in touch with colleagues and what they are doing is excellent, and supporting the next generation of dentists is wonderful too.”

-As Lecture Coordinator, Dr. Kindrat is kept busy planning and organizing lectures for WDS members.
+As Lecture Coordinator, Dr. Kindrat has been kept busy these past nearly 7 years with planning and organizing lectures for WDS members.

 “Part of the job is ensuring that we have a topic list diverse enough that it keeps all members interested,” Dr. Kindrat explains, stressing that it’s also important to bring in “top-quality speakers – leaders on their aspect of dentistry.”

 In addition to the higher-level planning, Dr. Kindrat also works hard to manage the details of each event, whether that’s coordinating travel and accomodations for the various lecturers or nailing down the right venue.

 “It’s all a fair amount of work,” Dr. Kindrat admits, “but it’s pretty rewarding to meet these people who are key opinion leaders, and bring them to your members.
 Education is about staying on the cutting edge of what’s new and what’s evolving, and it’s cool to be involved in that on the ground level.”